Green Onions Health Benefits

 Help in Losing Weight

-Green onions being low in calories but nutrient-rich are excellent addition to the food of a person who is looking for losing a few pounds.
+Green onions being low in calories but nutrient-rich are an excellent addition to the food of a person who is looking for losing a few pounds.
 They are also high in fiber which helps promote weight loss by keeping one feel full for longer and reducing appetite.

 Some studies have even found that green onions may also bring a change in certain genes that are responsible for obesity.
-In a 2011 animal study conducted on rats by the Center of Herbal Resources Research at the Korea Institute of Oriental Medicine, it was found that after eating green onion extract for 6.5 weeks, the rats reduced weight and their fat cells shrunk.
+In a 2011 animal study conducted on rats by the Center of Herbal Resources Research at the Korea Institute of Oriental Medicine, it was found that after eating green onion extract for 6.5 weeks, the rats reduced weight, and their fat cells shrunk.
 Their levels of a particular protein that helps in the breakdown of fats were also increased.

-By far, including green onions in one’s diet together with abundant amount of other low-calorie foods like vegetables and fruits is an easy and surefire way to keep one’s weight in control.
+By far, including green onions in one’s diet together with an abundant amount of other low-calorie foods like vegetables and fruits is an easy and surefire way to keep one’s weight in control.

 Green onions contain carotenoids, including lutein, vitamin A and zeaxanthin.
 It’s well-known that vitamin A has an important role to play in eye health and lack of it causes difficulty in seeing at night.

 Lutein and zeaxanthin work synergistically to keep one’s eyes healthy.
-Their consumption protects cells from damage and combat macular degeneration, according to the University of Maryland Medical Center.
+Their consumption protects cells from damage and combats macular degeneration, according to the University of Maryland Medical Center.
 Every cup of green onions consists of 2,840 IU of lutein and 609 micrograms of zeaxanthin.

 Help Blood Clotting

 Green onions are rich in vitamin K, which is an essential nutrient for several health aspects, but particularly has an important role in blood clotting.
 Blood clotting is vital to prevent excessive bleeding in the event of an injury or surgery.
 It forms a clot by bringing plasma and platelets together in case of a wound or injury, thus preventing further blood loss.
-A deficiency of vitamin K can lead to symptoms such as easy bruising and bleeding, usually from nose or gums.
+A deficiency of vitamin K can lead to symptoms such as easy bruising and bleeding, usually from the nose or gums.

 Make Bones Healthy

 Green onions also contain vitamins C and K both of which make your skeleton healthy.
-Vitamin C helps in the synthesis of collagen that makes bones strong, whereas vitamin K helps the body in using calcium to maintain the bone density.
+Vitamin C helps in the synthesis of collagen that makes bones strong, whereas vitamin K helps the body in using calcium to maintain bone density.
 Vitamin C is also a potent antioxidant and protects the body from tissue damage, whereas vitamin K even controls blood clotting.

 According to a study published in the Journal of Bone and Mineral Research, 241 osteoporosis patients using vitamin K lowered the risk of fractures and their bone density was maintained.
-Another study stated that a low intake of vitamin K was linked to increased risk of hip fractures in senior women and men.
+Another study stated that a low intake of vitamin K was linked to an increased risk of hip fractures in senior women and men.